 Some companies offer to store the umbilical cord tissue – in addition to the blood – for an extra cost.
 The cord tissue contains stem cells that are different from the ones in cord blood and can be used for diseases concerning cartilage, muscle, and nerve cells.

 Some companies also offer to store the placenta/ blood and tissue, again for an extra cost.
-Placenta tissue is a rich source of Mesenchymal Stem Cells (MSCs) and CD34+ stem cells, which can be used in medical treatments for both baby and mother.
+Placenta tissue is a rich source of Mesenchymal Stem Cells (MSCs) and CD34+ stem cells.
+These can be used in medical treatments for both baby and mother.

 There are many more.
-In addition, there are a number of clinical studies underway currently that explores the use of stem cells in many conditions like autism, cerebral palsy, lupus, arthritis and spinal cord injury.
-Stem cells are the building blocks of blood and immune system, having the ability to transform into cells that can repair tissues and organs and even the blood, thus treating many rare but dangerous diseases.
+In addition, there are a number of clinical studies underway currently that explores the use of stem cells in many conditions.
+For instance, autism, cerebral palsy, lupus, arthritis, and spinal cord injury.
+Stem cells are the building blocks of blood and the immune system, having the ability to transform into cells that can repair tissues and organs and even the blood, thus treating many rare but dangerous diseases.